Tommy Cherry: Cubing career

 Cherry started speedcubing in 2015.
 In 2018, he set his first world record with a 26.13 average in the 3x3 with feet category, and in 2021 he set his first world record in 3x3 blindfolded with a time of 15.27.

 Cherry set the world record for the fastest Rubik's Cube solve blindfolded with a time of 12.00 seconds (the time includes memorization and solving) on February 11, 2024 at Triton Tricubealon 2024 in San Diego, California, United States.
 He also set the world record for the mean of three blindfolded solves with at time of 14.05 seconds on July 28, 2024 at the Rubik's WCA European Championship 2024 in Pamplona, Spain.
+Cherry reclaimed the world record single in 2026, with a 11.56 second single, reclaiming the world record from Charlie Eggins.
+Also, in 2026, Cherry broke his own tied world record average (previously tied with Charlie Eggins), achieving a 13.97 seconds average of five solves.

 Cherry has achieved national, continental, and world championship podiums in the 3x3x3 Blindfolded event.
 He is the current US National Champion and North American champion, the 2023 World Champion, and the 2025 first runner-up for the event.

 Cherry is also a skilled Rubik's Clock solver.
 He previously held world records in clock, and was the 2023 World Champion and US National Champion for the event.